Amitgusai/Chai-Aur-JavaScript/05_DOM/lecture_32/DOM_selector_notes.md

 * Arrays can be looped over using forEach(), forin(), etc., while nodelists and HTML collections can only be looped over using forEach() and for() loop respectively.

 #### Array Methods:
-* Arrays have a variety of built-in methods, such as map() and filter(), while nodelists and HTML collections only have a few of these methods (e.g., forEach()).
+* Arrays have a variety of built-in methods, such as map() and filter(), while nodelists and HTML collections only have a few of these methods.

 #### Conversion to Array:
-*Arrays do not need to be converted to arrays, while nodelists and HTML collections need to be converted to arrays using Array.from().
+* Arrays do not need to be converted to arrays, while nodelists and HTML collections need to be converted to arrays using Array.from().

 ### Example: